Train a model¶

 Data definition¶

-We use load-atoms to download and split the C-GAP-17 dataset into training, validation and test datasets:
+Below, we use load-atoms to download and split the C-GAP-17 dataset into training, validation and test datasets, and write these to xyz

 [15]: